jjmstark/bloc/README.md

 [![Join the chat at https://gitter.im/blockapps/bloc](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/blockapps/bloc?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Build Status](https://travis-ci.org/blockapps/bloc.svg)](https://travis-ci.org/blockapps/bloc)

-Bloc is a small command line tool that helps you build blockchain applications on the Ethereum network with the [blockapps api](https://blockapps.net).
+`bloc` is a small command line tool that helps you build blockchain applications on the Ethereum network with the [blockapps api](https://blockapps.net).
 Bloc makes it effortless to:
 * Compile and deploy smart contracts to the blockchain
 * Automatically wire those contracts to the front-end, so you can bring the blockchain to the world!